getbeak/nest/README.md

 ### `get_subscription_status`

-Effectively a heartbeat request to check the status of the user's subscription etc.
+Get's the current state of a user's subscription.

 #### Request